 C: No, my appetite is under control

-Your partner leaves dirty underwear on the floor of the bedroom.
+Your partner leaves dirty underwear on the floor in the bedroom.
 You:

 A: Stomp around the bedroom for five minutes cursing until you feel better